curl/wcurl/README.md

   * Set the downloaded file timestamp to the value provided by the server, if available;
   * Disable **curl**'s URL globbing parser so `{}` and `[]` characters in URLs are not treated specially;
   * Percent-decode the resulting filename;
-  * Use "index.html" as default filename if there's none in the URL.
+  * Use "index.html" as default filename if there is none in the URL.

 # Options